sblancov/dotfiles/README.md

 testem.json:
 ------------
-* It works with jasmine unit test framwork.
+* It works with jasmine unit test framework.
 * It is configured to launch just Chrome.
 * It takes all src and test files from their respective directories.